dwightjack/grunt-email-boilerplate/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://www.gruntjs.com).

 ## Release History
+v0.2
+	- `ejs` templates are now statically rendered in development stage by the `watch` task.
+Added `open` and `devcode` tasks.
+Fixed some issues with the `imagemin` task.

 v0.1.4
 	- compatibility with grunt 0.4+ and contrib plugins